OpenBagTwo/FoxNap/README.md

 If this built-in playlist sounds like your jam, and you have no desire to add anything else, then congrats!
 This is easy!
-This is a Fabric mod with builds for 1.19+ and depends only on the [Fabric API](https://modrinth.com/mod/fabric-api) (_that being said, I highly recommend grabbing the [SBM Jukebox mod](https://modrinth.com/mod/sbm-jukebox/)_), so just download the appropriate build to your instance's mods folder, start the game, and [go find a village](#obtaining-records-and-more).
+This is a Fabric mod with builds for 1.19+ and depends only on the [Fabric API](https://modrinth.com/mod/fabric-api), so just download the appropriate build to your instance's mods folder, start the game, and [go find a village](#obtaining-records-and-more).

 But if you're interested in some customization, read on:

-### Manual Resource Pack Creation
+### Manual Resource / Data Pack Creation

-FoxNap's item and sound registration structure was designed to make it as easy as possible for you to replace or add to the built-in tracks via a resource pack similar to what [you'd make if you were replacing one of the vanilla discs](https://www.planetminecraft.com/blog/how-to-add-costume-music-the-easy-way-1-12/), with the advantage that the number of discs provided by the mod is _completely dynamic_ and can be set or changed simply by going into your instance's mod `config` folder, opening `foxnap.yaml` in
+FoxNap's item and sound registration structure was designed to make it as easy as possible for you to replace or add to the mod's built-in tracks via a resource pack similar to what [you'd make if you were replacing one of the vanilla discs](https://www.planetminecraft.com/blog/how-to-add-costume-music-the-easy-way-1-12/), with the advantage that the number of discs provided by the mod is _completely dynamic_ and can be set or changed simply by going into your instance's mod `config` folder, opening `foxnap.yaml` in